-“Displacement Control” indicates that the contact force is calculated by the displacement.
-In this section, a displacement control algorithm closely following controls schemes from McGuire et al. \cite{ref57} and Clarke and Hancock \cite{ref58} is provided, where a constantly increased external displacement load is applied at the target structure instead of an external force.
+In this section, a displacement-force relationship closely following controls schemes from McGuire et al. \cite{ref57} and Clarke and Hancock \cite{ref58} is provided, where a constantly increased external displacement load is applied at the target structure instead of an external force.

-The details of the displacement control algorithm are as follows.
+The details of the proposed modeling are as follows.
 Each node has three DoFs, including x-axis and y-axis translations and a rotation.
-If the maximum displacement for the x-axis or y-axis translation or the rotation is defined as a vector $\textbf{\textit{D}}_{total}$, and a total number $n_{inc}$ of increments are required to reach the final equilibrium, we have where $\Delta \bar{\textbf{\textit{u}}}_f$ represents an incremental value.
+If the maximum displacement for the x-axis or y-axis translation or the rotation is defined as a vector $\textbf{\textit{D}}_{total}$, and a total number $n_{inc}$ of increments are required to reach the final equilibrium, we have: where $\Delta \bar{\textbf{\textit{u}}}_f$ represents an incremental value.

 A full equilibrium cycle in the $n$-th increment is demonstrated.
 We obtain the modified stiffness matrix $\textbf{\textit{K}}_s$ according to \textbf{Algorithm 1} and \textbf{Algorithm 2} based on the initial values resulting from the $(n-1)$-th cycle.
-Then, a global nodal displacements vector can be calculated as where $\textbf{\textit{F}}_{ref}$ is the referenced value \cite{ref56}.
+Then, a global nodal displacements vector can be calculated as: where $\textbf{\textit{F}}_{ref}$ is the referenced value \cite{ref56}.
 The value of $\textbf{\textit{F}}_{ref}$ is determined according to either experience or an automatic strategy.
 In our case, it is found that the direction of $\textbf{\textit{F}}_{ref}$ is more important than its magnitude.
-As a result, the direction of $\textbf{\textit{F}}_{ref}$ is set the same as $\textbf{\textit{D}}_{total}$.
+As a result, the direction of $\textbf{\textit{F}}_{ref}$ is set the same as: $\textbf{\textit{D}}_{total}$.
 For the magnitude, we use a try-and-error approach.
-Then we can obtain the incremental load ratio vector $d\boldsymbol{\lambda}^{n+1}$ as And then update the load ratio \cite{ref58} Thus, the incremental force vector can be given as We calculate the incremental global nodal displacements as Then the global nodal displacements and global nodal forces can be updated as Further, we can update $\textbf{L}, \textbf{c}, \textbf{s}, \textbf{q}_l^{n+1}, \!\textbf{F}_{int}^{n+1}$ according to \textbf{Algorithm 1} based on $\textbf{u}^{n+1}$.
+Then we can obtain the incremental load ratio vector $d\boldsymbol{\lambda}^{n+1}$ as: And then update the load ratio \cite{ref58}: Thus, the incremental force vector can be given as: We calculate the incremental global nodal displacements as: Then the global nodal displacements and global nodal forces can be updated as: Further, we can update $\textbf{L}, \textbf{c}, \textbf{s}, \textbf{q}_l^{n+1}, \!\textbf{F}_{int}^{n+1}$ according to \textbf{Algorithm 1} based on $\textbf{u}^{n+1}$.
 By accounting for the required support, we calculate the residual as The norm of the residual is provided as

 Subsequently, we implement an iterative strategy to obtain the final values of the node displacement and externally applied force.
 A few iteration variables are defined as follows: Iteration number $k=0$, $tolerance=10^{-3}$.
 The maximum iteration step is limited by $maxiter=100$.
 The correction to incremental global nodal displacements is defined as $\delta \textbf{\textit{u}}^k (\delta \textbf{\textit{u}}^0=\textbf{0})$, and the correction to load ratio is defined as $\delta \boldsymbol{\lambda}^k (\delta \boldsymbol{\lambda}^0=\textbf{0})$.
 The storage vector of local forces in this iteration cycle is set as $\textbf{\textit{q}}_{l-temp}^k=\textbf{\textit{q}}_l^{n+1}$.